kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

-Yes, by specifying `--cross-namespace-snapshot=false` command line flag of CSI external-provisioner, and deleting `VolumePopulator` CRD to deny popluating from `VolumeSnapshotLink` CRD.
+Yes, by specifying `--cross-namespace-snapshot=false` command line flag of CSI external-provisioner and deleting `VolumePopulator` CRD to deny popluating from `VolumeSnapshotLink` CRD.

 ###### What happens if we reenable the feature if it was previously rolled back?